viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 ---
-title: "Code your own modules to create custom resources"
+title: "Code your own modules to create modular resources"
 linkTitle: "Create"
 weight: 20
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "Use the Viam module system to implement custom resources that can be included in any Viam-powered robot."
+description: "Use the Viam module system to implement modular resources that can be included in any Viam-powered robot."
 no_list: true
 ---